goblint/analyzer/README.md

 ## Setup
 ### Linux
-Install [opam](https://github.com/OCamlPro/opam) [[Quick Install](http://opam.ocamlpro.com/doc/Quick_Install.html)] and check that your OCaml version is at least 4.01.0.
-You can use `opam switch` to manage installations.
-Then do
+Install [opam](https://github.com/OCamlPro/opam) [[Quick Install](http://opam.ocamlpro.com/doc/Quick_Install.html)] and then do

-    opam install ocamlfind batteries cil xml-light

-to install the latest versions of the dependencies for the current user.
-After that you can build goblint:

     git clone https://github.com/goblint/analyzer.git
     cd analyzer
+    make setup

+to install OCaml 4.02.1 and the latest versions of the dependencies for the current user.
+After that you can build goblint:

     make

 If something goes wrong, take a look at [travis-ci.sh](scripts/travis-ci.sh) for an example setup.
 You may now try running goblint: `./goblint tests/regression/04-mutex/01-simple_rc.c`.

 ### Mac OS X